felixlopz/hubrise-test-task/scripts/performance/README.md

 ## Running the Script

 1. Navigate to the directory containing `locustfile.py`.
-2. Run the following command:
+2. Run the following command, or the command indicated in the `locustfile.py` file:

 ```bash
 locust -f locustfile.py --host=https://www.hubrise.com